 The Ungor with Gnarled Shortspear and Half-Shield is a much better use of the Ungor kit.
-It has only 8 wounds, but it has a nice 2″ range spear attack with a critical damage of 4, and a Toughness of 4 as well, which is quite a lot of survivability for 70 points.
+It has only 8 wounds, but it has a nice 2″ range spear attack with a critical damage of 4, and a Toughness of 4 as well, which is quite a lot of survivability for that cost.
 They’ll go down fast, but anything with a move of 5″ and a spear provides you with tactical options in Warcry.

 The Ungor Raider and its Leader version, the Ungor Raider Halfhorn, are some of the few fighters in the Beasts of Chaos warband with a Ranged attack profile.
 The basic version’s melee attack is as good as the one on a basic Ungor, but it also has 2 3″-15″ range attacks.

 They aren’t great ranged attacks at all, but it gives you an extra tool to work with, and it has access to the Triple ability Volley of Arrows, which adds half of the value of the dice rolled for the ability, rounding up, to its ranged attacks characteristic for 1 activation.
-This means you could end up with 5 ranged attacks instead of 2, which can be great if you’re at a range where you can attack twice on a target.
+This means you could end up with 5 ranged attacks instead of 2 and aim for those pesky critical hits.

-The Leader version has twice the wounds, a better melee profile and the same ranged attack, but it also has the Leader ability which can give you an extra attack action.
+The Leader version has same wounds and melee profile as the Ungor Halfhorn, in addition to the same ranged attack of the Raiders and the Leader ability which can give you an extra move or attack action.

 In summary, the Ungors are the specialist versions of the Gors, and you can put the spear and bow versions to good use in a number of ways.